 Coming from a family of creatives, I also knew that the industries could be brutal.

-Ever since, I’ve been driven to influence the creative industries to understand and nurture creative talent.
-I also wanted to help creatives develop resilience and the confidence to deal with challenges and carve out their own path.
+I want to help creatives develop resilience and the confidence to deal with challenges and carve out their own path.

 I realised that in order to thrive in the creative industries, you need to develop as a person.